 The Data EEPROM and FLASH Program Memory are readable and writable during normal operation over the entire VDD range.
-These operations take place on a single byte for Data EEPROM memory and a single word for Program memory.
-A write operation causes an erase-then-write operation to take place on the specified byte or word.
 A bulk erase operation may not be issued from user code (which includes removing code protection).
+The data memory is not directly mapped in the register file space.
+Instead it is indirectly addressed through the Special Function Registers (SFR).